 The relaxed claw grip position is exactly what it sounds like: it’s a claw grip position, but the gamer keeps their hands relaxed while playing.
 This position is more difficult to achieve than it sounds.
 While someone may be able to start their gaming session in a relaxed position, too much stress or excitement may cause the hands to tense.
 Those who are able to master this position will enjoy the benefits of reduced cramping and greater endurance while playing.

 Is a Wired or Wireless Mouse the Best?

 One of the biggest differences between a wired mouse and a wireless mouse is the latency.
-While it is true that wired mice have lower latency, the difference is almost unnoticeable.
-Gaming mice of all kinds perform extremely well in the pro gaming communities, and either option will perform just as well as the other.
-The real difference in which of the types of gaming mice is best comes down to personal preference.
+While it’s true that wired mice have lower latency, the difference is almost unnoticeable.
+Gaming mice of all kinds perform extremely well in pro gaming communities, and either option will perform just as well as the other.
+The real difference in which type of gaming mouse is best comes down to personal preference.

 Which is the best claw grip mouse?
-Sadly, there may never be a definitive answer for everyone because everyone has different preferences and expectations from their mouse for gaming.
-Some people may have a preference between Logitech mice and Razer for a game mouse, while some may want a one with programmable buttons for diverse gaming.
+Sadly, there may never be a definitive answer for all because everyone has different preferences and expectations from their gaming mouse.
+Some people may have a preference between Logitech mice and Razer gaming mice, while some may want one with programmable buttons for diverse gaming.

 In some cases, a gamer may not need a high DPI for the type of game they play.
 Higher DPI is normally suited for first-person shooter games, so if you mainly play MMOs, you may never need a DPI higher than a few hundred.
 You may also find lights on a mouse distracting while gaming, so you want to be sure that the RGB lighting on your mouse can be disabled, or that it simply doesn’t have any.